Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

-The goal of this section is to establish Theorem~\ref{geometricallyFiniteNearOrbit}.
-The nontrivial direction is that if there is no escaping sequence of hyperbolic elements, then the action is geometrically finite.
-Accordingly, we assume throughout that there exists $R_0>0$ such that $d(\gamma, G o) \le R_0$ for every hyperbolic element $g \in G$ and some axis $\gamma$ of $g$.
+The nontrivial direction is to show that, if there is no escaping sequence of hyperbolic elements, then the action is geometrically finite.
+Accordingly, we impose the following assumption up to Subsection~\ref{subsec:proofTheorem1}, where this implication, together with the converse direction in Theorem~\ref{geometricallyFiniteNearOrbit}, will be proved using the preparatory results established below.